Simply-Static/simply-static/readme.txt

 Use WPML, Polylang or TranslatePress and run static exports per language or all at once.

 Simply Static Pro also supports configuring settings per language, using the available language switchers and more to export a your multilingual website as easy as possible.

+= WP-CLI =

+Simply Static Pro has a detailed and comprehensive integration with WP-CLI.

+Control every option, run different kinds of exports and more with the WP-CLI integration.

+= Multisite =

+Export your entire network, subsites, change settings on the network level and more.

+The multisite integration of Simply Static Pro brings your static network to the next level.

+= Minification =

+Automatically minfiy HTML, CSS and JavaScript files on your static site.

+We can even minify inline CSS & JavaScript.

 = Get the Pro version =